TheRemjx01/salesforce-ngJS-boilerplate/README.md

 Why `ng-material`?
 Because currently , the most popular UI Library in Salesforce is `Lightning Design System(SLDS)`.
 However `SLDS` is only CSS Framework.
 Actually, we don't want to rewrite all the date-picker, custom table, other ui component again.
  So we need a UI Framework in `angularJS` to develop faster and efficiently!.

+ In this example, i will create a todos-app.

 ### Update/ Changes from last guide